 I drew upon John Peddie’s reference (in this book) to Coombe Street, which is west of Zeals and north of Bourton, as a claimed location.
 Travelling west, the road crossesthe river where a sign indicates that you have arrived at Pen Selwood.
 The Stour is narrow at this point, which is unsurprising as its source is at nearby Stourhead.
 However, I saw no evidence of a significant stone.

 There seems to be an impression locally that a stone at Bullpits Golf Course is Egbert’s Stone.
 However, I have been told that this is not the case.
 Nearby Factory Hill crosses the Stour at a point where there was once a mill.
 When I visited this area it was in the process of being developed for housing.
 There is a footpath that comes off Kite’s Nest Lane that takes you close to where the three counties meet and water can be seen to your right as you walk up.
-However, maps show that the exact point at which the three counties meet is very close by but on private land, so I was unable to establish whether there was a stone there.
+However, maps show that the exact point at which the three counties meet is very close by but on private land, so I was unable to establish whether there was a stone there, although Phelps in his history of 1836 states that “the three shire-stones” stand in the middle of a pond belonging to Messrs Maggs’ spinning manufactory – which I feel could be the same place.
 However, the quest was not necessarily to find the stone but to find where Alfred brought his troops together, and if this indeed took place where the three counties now meet, then I was satisfied that I had found the spot.